-A 2 day tour picking up from the capital of the Highlands, Inverness.
-Then heading to the West Coast and to the Isle of Skye.
-The Fairy Pools, Neist Point, Trotternish with the Old Man of Storr and the Quiraing to name a few.
+A 2-day tour for small groups departing from the capital of the Highlands: Inverness.
+Then heading to the West Coast and to the Isle of Skye: Eilean Donan Castle, Fairy Pools, Neist Point, Old Man of Storr, and Quiraing, just to name a few.

-We drive you to the Fairy Pools, where you walk with the supernatural through fairy-sized landscapes and forests, rock castles, and their most famous baths, the Fairy Pools, you must take the fairy oath.
-Please wear waterproof clothing and footwear, as we travel to fairy land by going underneath waterfalls, a drive to the Fairy Pools in the shadow of the Cuillin Mountains.
 The pools are located in one of the most dramatic landscapes on Skye.
 The fairies regularly bathe here, in the crystal clear green pools of the River Brittle.
 Weather permitting, you can swim in the pools of the river, one of the UK’s best wild swimming spots.
-Have fun diving under natural arches and waterfalls, but please do not spy on the fairies, as they can easily take offence!
+Have fun diving under natural arches and waterfalls, but please do not spy on the fairies, as they can easily take offense!

-You travel to the far west of the island to the dramatic Neist Point.
 This is the best place on the island to spot whales, dolphins and sharks.
 Here we transport you to the edge of the world, with its beautiful scenery, awesome skies and endless ocean.
-Come with us and see for yourself why Skye has been voted by National Geographic as the fourth greatest island visitor experience in the whole world!

 Bend down to search for elves in the glen’s miniature forests, take the twisted path to the top of the fairy castle or walk the faun’s maze and have a wish granted!